nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Duplicates are not created (NRIC uniqueness is enforced).

 **MSS**
-1. Fred selects the option to `add` a new patient.
+1. Fred enters command to `add` a new patient.
-2. CareLink requests patient details (first name, last name, NRIC, phone, address, email).
+2. CareLink requests patient details.
 3. Fred enters the patient details.
 4. CareLink validates the input data.
 5. CareLink saves the patient details to the system.